rominator1983/completeModInstallationManual/README.md

         ~/mod/completeModInstallationManual/preparePluginCompilation
         # Again this will take quite a long time to finish
         ./compileAllPlugins

-    After that is done you can check the build output of the different plugin packages.
-In the end do the following to copy the plugins to your computers lv2 directory to enjoy > 1000 effects at you fingertips:
+    After that is done you can check the build output of the different plugin packages in `build{package}.log`.
+In the end do the following to copy the plugins to your computers lv2 directory to enjoy more than 1000 effects at you fingertips:
         `sudo cp -r ~/mod-workdir/x86_64/plugins/* /usr/lib/lv2/`

-5. Start Mod for the first time
-    1. If you have multiple audio device be sure to select the correct audio device via the Ubuntu settings
-    2. Be sure to turn the volume on your main sound device to 0% in order to avoid feedback.
-    3. Run MOD
-            ~/mod/completeModInstallationManual/runMod
-        You should now see a firefox opening with the main MOD window.
-There are several tutorials on what to do from here so I won't cover those.
-    4. Close MOD
-        To close MOD again just do
-            ~/mod/completeModInstallationManual/killMod

-6. Get rid of a dull sound
-    When playing around with MOD for the first time with your guitar you might get a sense of a dull sound when just using distortion efffects and reverb and stuff.
-    This might be because you are missing out on amp and cabinet simulation.
-This would also happen if you connected your headphones directoly to a distortion effect pedal.
-(DO NOT EVEN TRY THIS.
-IT MIGHT BREAK YOUR EQUIPMENT OR EARS.)
-    In order to let MOD shine you need a decent amp simulation in your effect chain, followed by a cabinet simulation.
-I prefer to use impulse responses for cabinet simulations.
-    TODO: Describe how to use impulse responses.
-    TODO: Make a simple effect chain setup and describe/copy that here.

-7. Pipewire/Jack config
+5. Pipewire/Jack config
     The following settings in `/usr/share/pipewire/jack.conf` have to be made: jack.short-name = true
         jack.filter-name = true